-Our strategy includes a series of integrated activities to strengthen our long-term competitive position in the industry.
-Select 2019 activity that supports the execution of our strategic priorities and delivery of performance are summarized below and discussed further in the following pages.
+Our strategy includes a series of integrated activities in the near- and medium-term to strengthen our long-term competitive position in the industry.
+Select 2020 activities that support the execution of our strategic priorities and delivery of performance are summarized below and discussed further in the following pages.